Including books about specific works.

 On Time and Being has its own page.

 From Heidegger's lectures at the University of Freiburg during the summer semester of 1923.
-He begins the lectures by reviewing the history of hermeneutics beginning with the use of the term by Plato and Aristotle.
-He examines the concept of man in theology, and man as the one that λόγον ἔχον, and then the role of hermenutics as historical interpretation and in phenomenology.
+He begins the lectures by reviewing the history of hermeneutics, beginning with the use of the root words by Plato and Aristotle.
+He examines the concept of man in theology, and man as the one that is reason, λόγον ἔχον, then follows with descriptions of hermenutics as historical interpretation and its role in phenomenology.

 Referring to the title the translator explains: